iliyan61/homelab/README.md

 # homelab
-A repo of all the stuff I need for my Pi Cluster server.
+A repo of all the stuff I need for my HomeLab.

 # SCP
 ```